kkweon/cragislist-apt-crawler/README.md

 # Craigslist Apartment Crawler
-crawl apartment and update the database
+crawl apartment and update the database.
+It also finds the closest Caltrain station and returns its distance.

 targetsite: https://sfbay.craigslist.org/search/apa

 # Requirements